BDC Hamburger Icon

 What should you look for in a business credit card?

-• Annual fees: Many credit cards have annual fees.
-These fees are part of how credit card companies make money.
+• Annual fees: Many credit cards have annual fees, which are part of how credit card companies make money.
 A credit card that approves a business owner with bad credit will likely charge higher annual fees.
 Compare your card’s annual fees to others to understand how fair it is.
-While low annual fees are nice, higher fees might come with better perks or be a better deal overall if you can afford them.
+Low annual fees are nice, but higher fees may come with better perks or be a better deal overall if you can afford it.

 • APR: The APR is the credit card’s interest rate.
 For many businesses, APR is the most critical factor.
 If you carry a balance on the credit card, a high APR can be devastating.
-However, if you don’t carry balances and never have to pay interest on your cards, you might opt for a higher APR to get better deals or perks.
+If you don’t carry balances and never have to pay interest on your cards, however, you may opt for a higher APR to get better deals or perks.
 The inverse is also true: Some cards have higher annual fees and a lower APR.

 • Customer service: Excellent customer service is essential in any product exchange.
 Everyone wants access to good customer service when things go wrong.
 Read customer reviews on the credit card you are considering to gauge the issuer’s customer service.